 Cabinets can be constructed out of a number of types of wood, including cherry, oak and maple.
 With stock cabinets, your choices are typically limited to what the manufacturer has made available.
 Custom and semi-custom cabinet orders give you more flexibility.
 The wood may then be finished with a glaze, paint or stain finish.

-When you're ready to wash the cabinet surfaces, start with a gentle hand-washing dish detergent.
+When you're ready to wash the cabinet surfaces, Merry Maids recommends starting with a gentle hand-washing dish detergent.
 These products are gentle enough to use on your cabinets but are specifically designed to cut grease.
 Simply pour a few tablespoons into a small bucket of hot water.
 You'll also want a separate container of clean water and three clean dish towels.
 Once your materials are assembled, follow these steps:

 - Dip one towel into the soap solution; wring out excess soapy water.